stevana/pipelining-with-disruptor/README.md

 also common to care about performance and how we can utilise multiple processors.

-Since dealing with limited memory and multi-processors is a problem that as bothered programmers and computer scientists for a long time, at least since the 1960s, there's a lot of work that has been done in this area.
+Since dealing with limited memory and multiprocessors is a problem that as bothered programmers and computer scientists for a long time, at least since the 1960s, there's a lot of work that has been done in this area.
 I'm at best familiar with a small fraction of this work, so please bear with me but also do